genio/lwp-protocol-ghttp/README.md

 Dispatches a request over the HTTP protocol and returns a response object.
 Refer to [LWP::UserAgent](http://metacpan.org/pod/LWP::UserAgent) for description of the arguments.

-## MAINTAINER

-Chase Whitener -- cwhitener@gmail.com

 ## AUTHOR

 Gisle Aas

+## CONTRIBUTORS

+Chase Whitener  -- capoeirab@cpan.org

 ## BUGS